At the end of this activity, you will be able to:

 A delimiter refers to the character that defines the boundary for different sets of information.
 In a text file, the delimiter defines the boundary between columns.
 A line break (a return) defines each row.

-Below you will find an example of a space delimited text file.
+Below you will find an example of a comma delimited text file.
 In the example below, each column of data is separated by a comma

 ,.
 The data also include a header row which is also separated by commas.